Carotid sheath: Contents

-Arrangement

-The ansa cervicalis is embedded in the anterior wall of sheath.

-The sympathetic trunk is situated posterior to the common carotid artery; the cervical part of the sympathetic trunk is embedded in prevertebral fascia immediately posterior to the sheath.

 Relations

 The carotid sheath occurs at the level of the oropharynx.

+The cervical sympathetic trunk is situated posteriormedial to the carotid sheath.

 The carotid sheath is situated at each lateral boundary of the retropharyngeal space, deep to the sternocleidomastoid muscle.

-The pharynx is situated medially to the carotid sheath, (in the suprahyoid region) the parotid gland laterally to it, (in the suprahyoid region the infratemporal fossa anteriorly to it, and the prevertebral fascia posteriorly to it.
+The pharynx is situated medial to the carotid sheath, (in the suprahyoid region) the parotid gland laterally to it, in the suprahyoid region the infratemporal fossa anterior to it, and the prevertebral fascia posterior to it.

-Superiorly, the carotid sheath encircles the margins of the carotid canal and jugular foramen.
-Inferiorly, it terminates at the aortic arch; it is continuous inferiorly with the axillary sheath at the venous angle.

 Function

 The carotid sheath acts to protect and separate the structures contained within.

 Clinical significance

 The carotid sheath may act as a conduit for infections, although this is rare due to the limited connective tissue.